 Like choosing a mate, decisions about a domicile are made with an emotional connection and a need for security.
 Eliminate shadow-casting shrubbery, illuminate poorly lit walkways and tow away any wayward furniture or broken down vehicles to mitigate the impression of danger and create a homey vibe instantly.
 Consider the business impact when you need to cut corners on improvements: A well latched window may not be a selling point, but a broken window may be a deal-breaker.

 A well manicured lawn and attractive landscaping add to a home’s value in the buyer’s mind and often the bottom line.
 Even if you don’t have the funds to spring for large outdoor upgrades, diligence at keeping the grass cut, weeds trimmed and trash picked up go miles toward making a positive impact.
-A couple coats of paint on the porch, replacing a broken railing and swapping out a sliced screen door can make the difference between fair market value and a low-ball offer.
+A couple coats of paint on the porch, replacing a broken railing and swapping out a sliced screen door are also curb appeal ideas that can make the difference between fair market value and a low-ball offer.

 Compare your property to others in the neighboring area.
 Curb appeal can set you apart from competitors when you strategically highlight the best features of your home and downplay less attractive attributes.
-Make your property stand out among a sea of similar boxes on the block by refreshing exterior paint with a classic color or using spotlighting or contrasting hues to call attention to special architectural elements.
+Make your property stand out among a sea of similar boxes on the block by incorporating a few curb appeal tips.
+These include refreshing exterior paint with a classic color or using spotlighting or contrasting hues to call attention to special architectural elements.

 - David De Lossy/Photodisc/Getty Images